- Questions about the program

 Update your contact details by following the steps outlined in our Proof of Identity Verification User Guide.

 Download a copy of these instructions: Updating Proof of Identity Details in Grant Hub forms (PDF 633.93 KB)

 How do I provide evidence that my business is public-facing?

-The Department of Jobs, Precincts and Regions (the Department) may also undertake further background checks to confirm your business is public-facing.
+The Department may also undertake further background checks to confirm your business is public-facing.

 Do I need to provide evidence that my business has an annual Victorian payroll of below $10 million for the 2020-21 financial year?

-You will be required to confirm that you have an annual Victorian payroll of below $10 million for the 2020-21 financial year on an ungrouped basis.
-The Department will check with the State Revenue Office (SRO).
+On your application form, you must confirm that you have an annual Victorian payroll of below $10 million for the 2020-21 financial year on an ungrouped basis.
+The Department will check the payroll status with the State Revenue Office (SRO).

 Questions about the application process

 Who can apply?